-Having spoken to friends with kids who are in primary school, and parents with children who are much older, everyone has different advice.
+Having spoken to friends with kids who in primary school, and parents with children who are much older, everyone has different advice.

 Finding out about the shortlisted primary schools

-Still, some “better” schools are handing out homework, project work, graded spelling and even Continual Assessments (CAs) to the lower primary students.
+Some “better” schools are handing out homework, project work, graded spelling and even Continual Assessments (CAs) to the lower primary students.
 The pressure on their parents is real -_-

-So I guess another thing to ask ourselves is: how do we feel about the chosen school’s take on their teaching approach?
+I guess another thing to ask ourselves is: how do we feel about the chosen school’s take on their teaching approach?

 There’s only so much working parents can do after returning home from work.
 If weekly spelling for 2 languages is a regular sight, adding on graded & non-graded assignments, and possibly quizzes along the way – it does seem quite a load for both child and parents, or does it?